DevLenin06/Stroke-Prediction-Model/README.md

    ```bash
    pip install pandas numpy matplotlib seaborn scikit-learn imbalanced-learn
    ```
-2. **Run the Script:**
+2. **Download the Dataset:**
-   Make sure the dataset (`stroke.csv`) is in the same directory as the script.
-Execute the script to train the model and view results.
+   Make sure the dataset (`stroke.csv`) is in the same directory as the notebook.
-3. **View Visualizations:**
+3. **Run the Jupyter Notebook:**
-   The script generates helpful plots for understanding the data and evaluating the model.
+   Open the Jupyter Notebook `Stroke_Prediction_Model.ipynb` in Jupyter Notebook, JupyterLab, Visual Studio Code or any compatible environment that support ipynb files.

 ## File Structure
 ```